 The blade is also decorated with the crowned royal VR cypher, as well as foliage and decorative swags.
 The blade has been service sharpened, as one might expect of an officer who went to war.

-The brass 1854 pattern hilt is in good condition, with only minor light abrasions, and not deformed in any way.
+The brass 1822 pattern hilt is of the solid variety, and in good condition, with only minor light abrasions, and not deformed in any way.
 The shagreen grip is 95%+ complete and correctly bound by its original twistwire, although some strands are now absent.

-The hilt is solid in the blade and free from movement.
+The hilt is firm in the blade and free from movement.